Learn From The Smartest Millionaire Minds in Business

 They blame their luck, fate, the market, or anything else they can point their finger at as long as it is pointed away from themselves.

-Understand that you are in control, whether it is in regards to money or relationships the same applies.
+Understand that you are in control, whether it is as regards money or relationships, the same applies.

 If you’re not the one in control, you have to take your life back and own what is yours, this includes the responsibility to make the necessary changes to your behavior and habits to take you closer to what you wish to achieve.

-It is the blueprint that you create for yourself and your mindset that will determine your financial life.
+It is the blueprint that you create for yourself and your mindset that will determine your financial life, says Harv.

 2. Stop Maiming